MultifactorLab/multifactor-selfservice-portal/README.md

 ## LDAP implementations supporting
-Self Service Portal has been tesed with the folowing implementations:
+Self Service Portal has been tested with the following implementations:
  - ActiveDirectory
  - Samba4
  - FreeIPA